Growing plants in pots is fun and challenging at the same time, but these Container Gardening Tips will ease out the fuss for you!

 1. Avoid Using Garden Soil

-3. Don’t Fill the Container to the Top
+2. Don’t Fill the Container to the Top

 4. Consider Plants and Climate at the Time of Preparing Soil for Containers

-This tip is simple but often overlooked when planting container plants.
-Each plant requires different soil type.
+Plants are not the same and can’t be grown in the same type of soil.
+Each plant requires a different soil type.
 Succulents need well-draining soil that doesn’t retain moisture, whereas some plants prefer soil to be consistently moist like the calla lily.

 Also, consider your potting soil type based on where you will be keeping them and your climate.
-For example, a plant kept outdoor in a hot tropical climate is going to need soil that retains some moisture and remains cool compared to a plant in a container in the cold climate.
+For example, a plant kept outdoor in a hot tropical climate is going to need soil that retains some moisture and remains cool compared to a plant in a container in a cold climate.